 Who Can Access Your Record

 First things first, you should know that your Canadian Criminal Record is not available to the public.
 Yes, certain people can access your record but there are specific procedures for this.
-For example, your parents, siblings, or spouse cannot access your record, but a potential employer or financial institute can.
-This is because the latter base their decisions on various aspects of your life, including your criminal record.
-For instance, an employer might not feel comfortable hiring somebody who was convicted of fraud or theft in their accounts or similar finance department.
+For example, your parents, siblings, or spouse cannot access your record, but a potential employer or financial institute can do a criminal record check.
+This is because of the latter base their decisions on various aspects of your life, including your criminal record.
+For instance, an employer might not feel comfortable hiring somebody if it comes up on their criminal record check that the person was convicted of fraud or theft in their accounts or similar finance department.

 When a police officer or department runs your fingerprints or ID information, they will be able to see a few details.
-Each police department has their own records but the national RCMP keep comprehensive records.
-In other words, your local police department might not have a record of an offense committed in another province but this record is found on the database kept by the national RCMP.
+Each police department has its own records but the national RCMP keeps comprehensive records.
+In other words, your local police department might not have a criminal record check of an offence committed in another province but this record is found on the database kept by the national RCMP.
 So, even if your record came up clear at the local police department, you could still have a record elsewhere in Canada.

 How To Check Your Criminal Record

-If you want to find out whether you have a criminal record in Canada, you can do so by following a number of specific steps.
+If you want to do a criminal record check in Canada, you can do so by following a number of specific steps.
 You will need to have your fingerprints taken and you will need to complete an application form.
 Take your time when completing this application form and make sure that all of your details are correct.